DivusDev/Portfolio/documentation/App.md

 Run the command **tmux attach**

 If you want to have multiple sessions running side-by-side, you should name each session using Ctrl+b and $.
 You can get a list of the currently running sessions using tmux list-sessions or simply tmux ls, now attach to a running session with command tmux attach-session -t <session-name>

+The client must have a proxy field in the package.json wiith the server ip or it will not run properly
 ###### React Apps
 The server renders different react apps based on the first query parameter, routing to the portfolio app.